samuelscho92/c201-simplified/C201_FM_Simplified/C201_3A_What_Is_Real.md

 ---

-**Discussion Questions:**
+**Review the passages and answer the questions below.**

-1. What activities were the people of Noah's time doing?
-What do these activities have in common?
+**What activities were the people of Noah's time doing?
+What do these activities have in common?**

+**Think about how they had no idea what was about to happen.
+What lesson is Jesus trying to teach through the stories of Noah and Lot?**

-2. Why did the people in Jesus' story refuse the invitation?
-What does this tell you?
+**Why did the people in Jesus' story refuse the invitation?
+What does this tell you?**

 ---

 ## Part 3: The Beginning and the End

+We must not continue living as if "eating and drinking, buying and selling, farming and building" is all of reality.
+Life is short and judgment awaits every single person.
+THIS is the biggest reality.

 **John 3:16 (NLT)**

 > For this is how God loved the world: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.

-These are the real realities: God's love, his Son, belief, perishing, eternal life.

-We must learn to see life through this lens.
+These are the true realities: God's love, His Son, belief, perishing, and eternal life.
+We must learn to see and live life in this reality.

 **Revelation 22:12–13 (NLT)**

 > "Look, I am coming soon, bringing my reward with me to repay all people according to their deeds.
 I am the Alpha and the Omega, the First and the Last, the Beginning and the End."

 God is the beginning and the end of all things.
 Our past is God — he knew us before we were born.
 Our future is God — he is the final judge of all.

-*Example: Most of us think carefully about money, work, and health.
-We plan for next year.
-But how much do we think about where we will be in 100 years?
-In 1,000 years?
-God is asking us to live with that in view.*

 ---

+**Review the passages and answer the questions below.**

-**Discussion Question:** Are you living with your end in mind?
-What would change if you did?
+**Are you living with your end in mind?
+What would change if you did?**

 ---